 95% of people make under $3,792 per year.

 95% of people on average will lose money by going all in.

 45% of people on average are making $312 per year.

-The reality is the Empower Network is a product based pyramid scam.
+The reality is the Empower Network scam is a product-based pyramid scheme.
 They “Virtually Guarantee” your success if you buy their full set of products, but in reality you are virtually guaranteed to lose money if you buy their full set of products.
 For a long time they did not even have a return policy and now they offer you 14 days.
 This company is taking advantage of new marketers and bullies them out of their money by calling them wussies if they don’t give it to them.